manavshah-boop/spidr-airfryer-form/README.md

 # Spidr Air Fryer Interest Form

 A simple React app built for Spidr Design's coding challenge.
-This project is a responsive, brand-inspired form intended to be embedded at the bottom of a landing page.
+This project is a responsive, brand-inspired form designed to embed seamlessly at the bottom of a landing page.

+---

 ## Overview